This post contains affiliate links.

-Amp up your morning oats with egg whites!
-This Egg White Oatmeal provides more than double the protein, tastes fantastic, and makes your oats perfectly creamy.
+Amp up your usual morning oats with egg whites!
+This egg white oatmeal provides more than double the protein, tastes fantastic, and creates the creamiest, dreamiest texture.
+Serve it with all your favorite toppings for the ultimate way to start your day!

 Here’s what you’ll need

-- Rolled Oats: To start, measure out ½ cup of rolled oats (a.k.a. old fashioned oats).
-You could use instant oats here as well, but steel cut will not work.
+- Rolled Oats: To start, measure out ½ cup of rolled oats (aka old-fashioned oats).
+You could use instant oats here, but steel cut will not work.

-- Water: Next up, you’ll need 1 cup of water to cook the oats in
+- Liquid: Next, you’ll need 1 cup of water to cook the oats.
+For a creamier texture, you can also use milk (regular or dairy-free).

-- Brown Sugar: 1 tablespoon adds so much delicious sweet flavor.
-You could also use a brown sugar alternative, like a Stevia blend.
+- Brown Sugar: Optional, but 1 tablespoon adds a deliciously sweet note.
+You could also use an alternative, like honey, maple syrup, or Stevia.

 - Cinnamon: You can also add ½ tsp of cinnamon (or even go spice crazy with a pinch of nutmeg and cloves).